 Giants vs. Padres Highlights

-Matt Chapman and the Giants take on Fernando Tatis Jr. and the Padres on March 29, 2024
+Thairo Estrada and the Giants take on Ha-Seong Kim and the Padres on March 31, 2024

-Matt Chapman and the Giants take on Fernando Tatis Jr. and the Padres on March 29, 2024
+Thairo Estrada and the Giants take on Ha-Seong Kim and the Padres on March 31, 2024

-San Diego still feels the sting of missing the playoffs with one of the highest payrolls in the sport last year.
-This season, we’ll see if the team knows how to respond to failure.
+The Rockets, who are in the midst of an incredible postseason push, just lost their first game since March 6.

-Matt Chapman won his fourth career Gold Glove Award with the Blue Jays last season, before he hit free agency.
+You're not going to get much of a return if you bet UConn to win two more games.

 The last remaining perfect entry in Yahoo's women's bracket challenge was eliminated with Oregon State's 70-65 win over Notre Dame.